 - Hypomania: A hypomanic episode is an emotional state characterized by a distinct period of persistently elevated, expansive, or irritable mood, lasting throughout at least four (4) consecutive days, according to the American Psychiatric Association (2013).
 The mood must be present for most of the day, nearly every day.

 A manic episode consists of at least a week of an abnormally and persistently elevated or irritable mood, with increased goal-directed activity or energy; multiple other symptoms are present most of the day each day.
 For an episode to be considered manic, it must cause severe impairment or hospitalization or include some psychotic features.
-A hypomanic episode is similar but is not as intense or disabling and is shorter in duration, lasting at least four days.
+A hypomanic episode is similar but is not as intense or disabling, lasting at least four days.
 You may feel easily distracted, as though your thoughts are racing, and be excessively talkative.
 You may also need less sleep.
 And along with an inflated sense of self-confidence, you might engage in pleasurable but reckless, risky behaviors with negative consequences.

-Manic episodes involve a distinct and observable change in mood and functioning and are severe enough to result in problems in your daily activities or to require hospitalization to prevent harm to yourself or others.
+Manic episodes involve a distinct and observable change in mood and function.
+They are also severe enough to result in problems in your daily activities or to require hospitalization.
 A manic episode may also trigger a break from reality (psychosis), including hallucinations or delusions.

-Symptoms of a major depressive episode include a loss of interest in regular activities you normally derive pleasure in or purpose from, significant changes in weight or appetite, changes in sleep, restlessness or fatigue, feelings of emptiness and worthlessness, trouble concentrating, and thoughts of suicide.
-Experiencing five or more of these sustained and disruptive symptoms every day over a two-week period, with at least one of the symptoms being depressed mood, is considered a major depressive episode.
+Symptoms of a major depressive episode include a loss of interest in regular activities you normally derive pleasure from; significant changes in weight or appetite; changes in sleep; restlessness or fatigue; feelings of emptiness and worthlessness; trouble concentrating; and thoughts of suicide.
+Experiencing five or more of these symptoms every day over a two-week period, with at least one being depression, is considered a major depressive episode.